Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Related Work

 \subsection{Surgical Simulation and Sim-to-Real Transfer}

-Simulating surgical scenes is challenging compared with daily tasks, due to the multiple types of objects and manipulations involved, such as soft bodies (\eg{soft tissue}), fluids (\eg{blood and other body fluids}), burning, and cutting.
+Surgical task simulation is challenging compared with daily tasks, due to the multiple types of objects and manipulations involved, such as soft bodies (\eg{soft tissue}), fluids (\eg{blood and other body fluids}), burning, and cutting.
 Nevertheless, its applications have been important in two major domains.
 The traditional usage is for training surgeons, where trainees operate in a simulated surgical environment to improve their skills.
 Examples of such systems include da Vinci SimNow\footnote{\url{www.intuitive.com/en-us/products-and-services/da-vinci/learning/simnow}}, VirtaMed LaproS\footnote{\url{www.virtamed.com/en/products-and-solutions/simulators/laparos}}, and iMSTK\footnote{\url{www.imstk.org}}.

 A more emerging application of surgical simulation is for training autonomous agents using robot learning methods, where agents are trained in the simulator and transferred to the real world.
 Studies of this type include \cite{tagliabue2020soft,ou2023sim,chiu2021bimanual,bendikas2023learning,haiderbhai2024sim2real,ou2024autonomous}.
 While it is ideal to use commercial simulators such as the da Vinci SimNow for building training environments for robot learning, it is challenging in practice due to the proprietary nature of these software systems.
-Many recent studies have proposed open-source simulation environments for surgical robot learning, including dVRL \cite{richter2019open}, AMBF-RL \cite{varier2022ambf}, UnityFlexML \cite{tagliabue2020soft}, SurRoL \cite{xu2021surrol,long2023human}, LapGym \cite{scheikl2023lapgym}, and Surgical Gym \cite{schmidgall2023surgical}.
+Many recent studies have proposed open-source simulation environments for surgical robot learning, including dVRL \cite{richter2019open}, AMBF-RL \cite{varier2022ambf}, UnityFlexML \cite{tagliabue2020soft}, SurRoL \cite{xu2021surrol,long2023human}, LapGym \cite{scheikl2023lapgym}, Surgical Gym \cite{schmidgall2024surgical}, and ORBIT-Surgical \cite{yu2024orbit}.
+Among them, a number of recent studies consider GPU-accelerated simulation, which allows large-scale parallel training and significantly boosts training efficiency and performance.
 However, they are generally inferior to the commercial ones in terms of the types of objects that they can simulate.
 For instance, AMBF-RL is mainly used for simulating rigid bodies and some soft bodies, without the capability for simulating fluids.
 Nevertheless, achieving sim-to-real transfer for irrigation-suction requires the simulation of visually plausible fluids.
+There are also studies that build task-specific simulation environments, such as \cite{gondokaryono2023learning,haiderbhai2024sim2real}.